 Postoctoral student in Tammimies Lab.
 Involved in the DLD-Sweden project at KI.
 Photo: private

-I am furthermore the leader of the Policy and Funding Focus Group at the Junior Faculty at Karolinska Institutet, where my vision is to work towards a more stable and transparent environment for early career researchers.
+As part of the Junior Faculty at KI, and as the leader of the Policy and Funding Focus Group, my vision is to work towards a more stable and transparent environment for early career researchers.
+I´m furthermore a programme committee member of KI-Discovers.
+The KI-Discovers seminars present excellent research conducted at KI.

-My research interests include the genetic- and environmental influences on different neurodevelopmental disorders, mainly autism and developmental language disorder but also other speech- and language related traits as well as other psychiatric disorders such as depression and anxiety.
-The environmental pathways are mainly focused on the family environment e.g., parenting styles, parental mental health or early life stress.
+My research interests include the genetic- and environmental influences on different neurodevelopmental- and psychiatric disorders.
+The environmental pathways are mainly focused on the family environment.

 2021 PhD., in medical science.
 Department of Neuroscience, Uppsala University.
 Thesis title: Depressive Symptoms Among Adolescents and Young Adults: Psychometrics and Influence of Family Environment, and cG×E Interactions.